Treode/treode.github.io/design.md

 ## Design

 Across nodes, TreodeDB uses mini-transactions, similar to Sinfonia ([ACM][sinfonia-acm], [PDF][sinfonia-pdf]) and Scalaris ([ACM][scalaris-acm], [website][scalaris-web]), and it uses single-decree Paxos to commit or abort a transaction.
-To find data, TreodeDB hashes the row key onto an array of server cohorts, called the atlas, which is controlled by the system administrator.
-It requires a positive acknowledgement from a quorum of the cohort to complete a read or write.
+To find data, TreodeDB hashes the row key onto an array of shards, called the atlas, which is controlled by the system administrator.
+It requires a positive acknowledgement from a quorum of the shard to complete a read or write.

 On a node, TreodeDB uses a tiered table similar to LevelDB, though TreodeDB maintains timestamped versions of the rows.
 To lock data when a transaction is in progress, it hashes the row key onto a lock space, whose size can be configured.
 The locks use timestamp locking so that readers of older values do not block writers.